 Testamentary Mental Capacity Assessments

-I am instructed by solicitors who require a robust, high quality testamentary mental capacity assessments.
-As a consultant Social Worker, I am well placed to complete testamentary mental capacity assessments for you.
+As an independent consultant Social Worker, I am well placed to complete testamentary mental capacity assessments for your clients and help you meet your golden rule obligations.
 I have a significant amount of experience as a practitioner and have completed hundreds of mental capacity assessments since 2009.
-I In addition, I am a qualified expert witness and instructed to complete testamentary mental capacity assessments ahead of legal proceedings.
+In addition, I am a qualified expert witness and have experience of being cross-examined.

 How long will the assessment take?

-Once instructed, I aim to complete my mental capacity assessments within 10 days.
+Once instructed, I aim to complete my testamentary mental capacity assessments within 14 days of instruction.
 If, however you require an assessment completed urgently, please let me know and I will do everything I can to meet your timeframes.

 What happens when a person is assessed as lacking capacity?

 If the outcome of the assessment is that the person lacks the mental capacity to create a will, my assessment can be used as evidence should you wish to make an application to the Court of Protection to create or change a will on behalf of someone who can’t do it for themselves (statutory will).